Security in Managed Service for GitLab

 Protect variablesetting to restrict access to variables. - Use the

-Mask variablesetting to mask variables in logs. - Do not store secrets (such as keys, passwords, API tokens, and so on) in the code.
-To search for secrets in the code, use the Secret Scanning
+Mask variablesetting to mask variables in logs. - Do not store secrets, such as keys, passwords, and API tokens, in code.
+Use Secret Scanning

-- Provide access to your projects to a limited number of personnel.
-Grant employees only the minimum required rights.
+- Grant access to your projects only to a limited number of team members.
+Follow the principle of least privilege when granting access.

-. - Limit project connections only to specific IP addresses and enable two-factor authentication.
-To do this, go to Settings → General → Permissions, LFS, 2FA in the properties of the appropriate group.
+to configure project access. - Restrict project access to specific IP addresses and enable two-factor authentication.
+To do this, go to Settings → General → Permissions, LFS, 2FA in the target group's settings.

-- To grant your company users access to projects, configure SAML SSO
+- To grant your organization's users access to projects, configure SAML SSO

 . - If possible, disable the use of